uckocaman/uckocaman/README.md

 ## Hi, I'm Umut 👋

 I live in Istanbul, Turkey and I am a 4th grade MIS student.
-I am currently working as a Business Intelligence and Data Warehouse Developer Intern at Datum Consulting.
+I am currently working as a Data Management Consultant Intern at Datum Consulting.

 I'm mostly interested in Big Data, Business Intelligence and Data Warehouse.
 I love writing code with Python, PL/SQL and T-SQL.
 As a hobby, I'm interested in carpentry.
 I love carving wood and making furniture items.